Skadden, Arps, Slate, Meagher & Flom

 15 Queen's Road Central, Hong Kong

 The Hong Kong* office focuses on a full range of corporate, capital markets, mergers and acquisitions, private equity, energy, infrastructure and project finance, real estate and investment finance, restructuring and insolvency, and structured finance transactions.
 The office also is the headquarters of the firm’s Asia-Pacific international arbitration and litigation practice.
 With more than 50 attorneys in Hong Kong with combined U.S., Hong Kong and English law capabilities, we provide integrated, comprehensive services on a wide variety of matters.
 We were one of the first Wall Street law firms to establish a Hong Kong law corporate practice and have many years of experience working as an integrated Hong Kong-U.S. team completing some of Hong Kong’s most complex initial public offerings and mergers and acquisitions.

-Hong Kong-based attorneys often work in tandem with our attorneys in Beijing, Shanghai, Singapore, Sydney, Tokyo, the United States and Europe to serve our clients in Asia, handling matters in China, Hong Kong, India, Indonesia, Japan, Macau, Malaysia, Pakistan, the Philippines, Singapore, South Korea, Taiwan, Thailand and Vietnam, among others.
+Hong Kong-based attorneys often work in tandem with our attorneys in Beijing, Seoul, Shanghai, Singapore, Sydney, Tokyo, the United States and Europe to serve our clients in Asia, handling matters in China, Hong Kong, India, Indonesia, Japan, Macau, Malaysia, Pakistan, the Philippines, Singapore, South Korea, Taiwan, Thailand and Vietnam, among others.

 *Our Hong Kong office operates as Skadden, Arps, Slate, Meagher & Flom